-During the trip, approximately 644 hours were devoted to job training, safety meetings, orientation, and volunteer project work: 448 volunteer hours were dedicated to the sea turtle data collection and beach cleanups.
-Utilizing GoPro cameras at various survey sites, the volunteer group collected 1720 digital photographs of underwater marine life.
+During the trip, approximately 612 hours were devoted to job training, safety meetings, orientation, and volunteer project work: 448 volunteer hours were dedicated to the sea turtle data collection and beach cleanups.
+Utilizing GoPro cameras at various survey sites, the volunteer group collected 1940 digital photographs of underwater marine life.
 These sea turtle and other marine life photographs provide data about local turtle populations to support the research conducted by the University of San Francisco de Quito at the Galápagos Science Center.
 Facial recognition software is used to analyze the photographs, giving the researchers new data each trip.
-In addition, more than 196 hours were spent at Campo Duro on Giant Tortoise Habitat Restoration.
+In addition, more than 164 hours were spent at Campo Duro on Giant Tortoise Habitat Restoration.
+Nearly 400 Otoy plants were divided and re-planted in different locations throughout Campo Duro in order to generate additional food for the tortoises for years to come.